 Instruction in basic management and education principles is also provided.
 The curriculum is constantly updated and revised in order to keep pace with the technology and the changing role of the medical technologist.

->

-> Written and practical examinations are given at frequent intervals both in the classroom and clinical areas.
-Performance evaluations are completed by the staff at the end of each section.
-Students are also requested to complete department evaluations in order to assist in the developing our program.
+Written and practical examinations are given at frequent intervals both in the classroom and clinical areas.
+Performance evaluations are completed by the staff.
+Students are requested to complete department evaluations in order to assist in the developing our program.

->

-> At the end of the eleven months of training, a final comprehensive examination is given to each student.
+At the end of the eleven months of training, a final comprehensive examination is given to each student.
 This test is a tool used to prepare the student for the Medical Technology Certification Examination and to help monitor the effectiveness of the training the student has received.

 A student accepted into the St. Elizabeth Healthcare School of Medical Technology is classified as a temporary associate of St. Elizabeth Healthcare.
 St. Elizabeth is committed to equal opportunity in all employment practices and will not discriminate, retaliate, or limit in any way that which could deprive an individual of employment opportunities because of sex, race, religion, color, ancestry, national origin, age or disability.
 In compliance with the Americans with Disabilities Act, St. Elizabeth does not discriminate against ‘qualified’ individuals with physical or mental disabilities with regard to applications, hiring, training or other conditions or privileges of employment.
 A qualified individual is one who can perform essential job functions with or without reasonable accommodations.
 Essential functions for the St. Elizabeth Healthcare School of Medical Technology are outlined below: